Sex, Pies and Idiot Scrapes: Reception

 The episode originally aired on the Fox network in the United States on September 28, 2008 from 8:00-8:30 p.m.
 It was watched by 9.3 million people, making it the most-watched Fox cartoon of the night, beating Family Guy, which was second with 9.2 million viewers.
 At the time, it was the lowest rated season premiere of The Simpsons on record.
 It was surpassed by the season 21 premiere episode, "Homer the Whopper", which was viewed in 8.31 million homes.

 Robert Canning of IGN called it a "fun, if standard, start to Season 20".
 In the end, he gave a final rating of 7.2/10.
 Joel Brown of "MeeVee" gave the episode a B−.
 Justin Gagnon of The Daily Collegian called the episode "worthwhile viewing for both big fans and occasional watchers and proves that even after 20 seasons the show still can dish up some fresh laughs."
 Screen Rant called it the best episode of the 20th season.

 On March 17, 2009 (Saint Patrick's Day), the episode aired alongside episode 14 of season 20, "In the Name of the Grandfather", on Sky One.
 "In the Name of the Grandfather" was the first episode of The Simpsons to premiere in Europe before the United States.

 Controversy

 The episode stirred controversy in Northern Ireland over the brawl that occurred in the opening act of the episode.
 The brawl, between Irish and Northern Irish people, included Bart's line "Where are the IRA when you need them?"
-Gregory Campbell, a Northern Irish MP for East Londonderry in Northern Ireland said "The Simpsons is a humorous cartoon but the context of using a line like that about an organisation which caused so much death will lead people to have very mixed views, some people may take it as a light-hearted reference, while others who were affected by the real life violence of the IRA and are still suffering with that legacy, will not."
+Gregory Campbell, an MP for East Londonderry in Northern Ireland said "The Simpsons is a humorous cartoon but the context of using a line like that about an organisation which caused so much death will lead people to have very mixed views, some people may take it as a light-hearted reference, while others who were affected by the real life violence of the IRA and are still suffering with that legacy, will not."